vemonet/nanopub-rs/docs/getting_started.md

 ## 🛠️ Contributing

-Checkout our repository [README](https://github.com/vemonet/nanopub-rs) for more details on how to develop on this project.
+Checkout our repository [README](https://github.com/vemonet/nanopub-rs) for more details on how to develop and contribute to this project.